 Keywords: holocaust and genocide studies british empire european colonial violence imperial wars british representations of violence

-This research project reassesses the role of European troops in committing extreme violence and atrocities in intra-European and colonial conflicts in nineteenth-century warfare.
+This research project reassesses the role of British and German troops in committing extreme violence and atrocities in intra-European and colonial conflicts in nineteenth-century warfare.
 These research areas are traditionally studied separately but by comparing ‘civilised’/European warfare and ‘uncivilised’/colonial warfare my research will investigate how these two types of war informed one another.
 This research will contribute to a more nuanced understanding of how European colonial practices ‘came home’ in the genocidal intra-European violence of the twentieth century.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.